Akron Zoo

 Grizzly Ridge Exhibit

-Completed in July 2013, the Akron Zoo’s Mike & Mary Stark Grizzly Ridge includes exhibit space for grizzly bears, wolves, coyotes, otters, eagles, and native birds.
 The attractions are situated along a winding path that traverses a dramatic grade change, allowing multiple views of the animals from varied heights.
-Exhibit features include underwater viewing areas for grizzlies and otters, an aviary with a rope bridge and treehouse, a mid-1850’s themed bear building with a covered porch, and a tube slide through the otter water feature.
+Exhibit features include underwater viewing areas for grizzlies and otters, a 45-foot tall walk-in aviary with a rope bridge and treehouse, a mid-1850’s themed bear building with a covered porch, and a tube slide through the otter water feature.
 Interactive thematic elements reinforce the Zoo’s message of conservation and the connection to historic Ohio.

 Project Details